luckyyang/suathebys/README.md

 ## How it works

-1. Seller
+1. Seller <br>
-1.1 Upload data in confidential storage in TEE kettle **Data to be sold could be NFT on any chain, private key etc.
+1.1 Upload data in confidential storage in TEE kettle
+   * Data to be sold could be NFT on any chain, private key etc.
 2. Buyer
 2.2 Bid on asset on desired chain
 3. Reveal data to buyer through off-chain contract viewing function